-- Outlines the (bankruptcy case) lessons you believe future California administrators in other cities should take most seriously and why (based on what evidence). - 2.
-Identifies (bankruptcy case) lessons you believe are relevant for the State of California as a whole and why (based on what evidence).
-Please be sensitive to the importance of transferring "lessons" from one context to another.
-In other words, do the lessons from a city-level experience transfer directly to the state level?
-Which changes must be made to transfer lessons to a different level of government?
-If you need background on the state's current fiscal condition, review the State Budget introductory pages or the Legislative Analyst's budget discussions.
+3. Outlines the lessons you believe future California political leaders and administrators should take most seriously and why (based on what evidence) in preparation for future public problems.
+Please be sensitive to the importance of transferring "lessons" from one context or problem to another.
+In other words, do the lessons from a pandemic translate to wildfire scenarios?
+Which changes must be made to transfer lessons to a different type or scope of public problem?

-You will receive instructor and/or peer feedback on your drafts and your final paper will be due September 22.
-This paper is worth 15% of your grade (based on your grade for the final draft, not on the first draft).
+You will receive instructor and/or peer feedback on your drafts and your final paper will be due September 23.
+I will grade your final draft, not the first draft you submit.

 Policy Briefs: Due in Class on Sept.
-13
+12

 After you complete the summer readings, identify three examples of policy briefs you think are particularly effective.
 Bring a copy of each brief to share in class on Sept.
-8 (no need to email them to me) and be prepared to discuss why you think they are effective.
+12 (no need to email them to me) and be prepared to discuss why you think they are effective.
 These briefs should be: